-Please confirm that you have read the following documents enclosed in the enrolment pack, and will keep these for your records/information: Our Way - behavioural expectations Straight-Line Discipline Process Uniform and Grooming Standards Itinerant Music Bring Your Own Device Cybersafety Agreement I confirm the following information will be provided with the return of my forms: Completed Student Enrolment Application form 3 items required for Proof of Residence for the evidence of usual place of residence e.g. Tenancy Agreement (showing 12 month fixed term in a council approved rateable dwelling) Current Electricity bill showing previous usage, current Spark or Vodafone bill or Bank Statement For New Zealand Citizens - Birth Certificate or Passport or New Zealand Citizenship Certificate.
-Please make colour copies of these and hand in with your Enrolment Form For Non New Zealand Citizens - Copies of Student's Passport with Residence Permit or Student Passport with Student Visa and Parent Passport with Work Permit A copy of your son/daughter's latest school report (2018)

-Please note that all incomplete forms will be returned to you for completion.
+Please confirm that you have read the following sections in the enrolment information booklet, and will keep these for your records/information: Our Way - behavioural expectations Straight-Line Discipline Process Uniform and Grooming Standards Bring Your Own Device Cybersafety Agreement I confirm the following information will be provided with the return of my forms: Completed Student Enrolment Application form 3 items required for Proof of Residence for the evidence of usual place of residence e.g. Tenancy Agreement (showing 12 month fixed term in a council approved rateable dwelling) Current Electricity bill showing previous usage, current Spark or Vodafone bill or Bank Statement For New Zealand Citizens - Birth Certificate or Passport or New Zealand Citizenship Certificate.
+Please make colour copies of these and hand in with your Enrolment Form For Non New Zealand Citizens - Copies of Student's Passport with Residence Permit or Student Passport with Student Visa and Parent Passport with Work Permit A copy of your son/daughter's latest school report (2019) A copy of your son/daughter's immunisation record (available from your GP) Please note that all incomplete forms will be returned to you for completion.